jiko/stopabadcure/_posts/2013-09-24-how-we-started.md

 published: true
 ---

-The seeds for the formation of the **Committee to Stop a Bad Cure** were sewn on Aug.
+The seeds for committee formation sewn Aug.
 26, when the Jackson County Legislature voted 7-2 to put on the Nov.
 5 ballot a proposed new half-cent sales tax for "translational medical research."

 When I began asking friends what they thought about the proposal, their reaction, almost to a person, was the same as mine: Bad tax.